jleung51/scripts/modules/slack_messenger/README.md

 ### Reporting from the Program

-Add the `slack_logger.py` module to the directory of the Python program which needs to log reports to Slack.
+Add the `slack_messenger.py` module to the directory of the Python program which needs to log reports to Slack.
 Import the module in your program:

 ```
-from slack_logger import SlackLogger
+from slack_messenger import SlackMessenger
 ```

-Instantiate a SlackLogger object:
+Instantiate a SlackMessenger object:
 ```
-slack_logger = SlackLogger(slack_api_token, slack_channel, slackbot_name)
+slack_messenger = SlackMessenger(slack_api_token, slack_channel, slackbot_name)
 ```

 And send a report to the Slack team:
 ```
-slack_logger.report(operation_status, message_text)
+slack_messenger.report(operation_status, message_text)
 ```

-For detailed information on the parameters and usage, see the documentation in the `SlackLogger` class.
+For detailed information on the parameters and usage, see the documentation in the `SlackMessenger` class.

 ### Configuration

-If you want to enable debug logging output, change the value of the variable `print_debug_logs` in `slack_logger.py` to True.
+If you want to enable debug logging output, change the value of the variable `print_debug_logs` in `slack_messenger.py` to True.

 Debug output is formatted like so:
 ```
-[ 2016-12-24 22:44:41 | DEBUG   ] Slack report sent.
+[ 2016-12-24 22:44:41 | DEBUG   ] Message sent.
 ```